joseortiz3/turkey_calculator/README.md

 Enter the time so far (in minutes) and the temperature you found (in fahrenheit) in your replies to the prompts.

 The program will estimate when the turkey is safe to eat (reduction of 6.5D in salmonella)

+While this is based on accepted food safety science, I make absolutely no warranty that this calculator ensures your turkey is safe to eat.
+In particular, it is very important you find the coldest part of the turkey.